-“Please come … for my sake,” my wife said, and I went.
+"Please come.
+For my sake," my wife said.
+So I went.

-She had told in advance the lady who runs the yoga-meditation-reiki classes that I’ve been down — down a long time because I want to shift to a writing life, but I can't find a way to break clean from business and get into full-time writing.
+She had told in advance the lady who runs the yoga-meditation-reiki classes that I've been down — down a long time because I want to shift to a writing life, but I can't find a way to break clean from business and plunge into writing full-time.
 The lady had assured Sujaya she had the solution.
-She’d find which of my chakras had turned weak, and she’d stoke them, contactless, just as in surgery these days.
-With that my depression would go, and I’d move on to doing just my stuff with cheer and confidence.
+She'd determine which of my chakras had turned weak, and she'd stoke it, contactless, as in modern surgery.
+With that, my depression would go, and I'd move on to doing the stuff I want in good cheer.

-“I’ll scan you first, sir,” the lady said, rocking on her haunches on a low, wide cane chair and settling into a perfect vertical — on a cane throne, actually, by the size of it.
-All around us were terra cotta heads of Buddhas of various visages: Chinese, Thai, Japanese, Indian.
-There was also a poster of Kali with the out-and-fiery tongue.
-“Breathe deeply now, sir, or otherwise imagine you’re sitting under a waterfall.”
+"I'll scan you first, sir," the lady said, rocking on her haunches on a low, wide cane-chair and settling into a perfect padmasana.
+All around us were terra cotta heads of Buddhas of various ethnic visages: Chinese, Thai, Japanese, Indian.
+And there was a poster of black Kali with blood-red tongue.
+"Breathe deeply now, sir.
+Otherwise, imagine you're sitting under a waterfall."
 She spoke in Kannada in a sing-song, every syllable dripping deference.
-Her neck followed her every inflection with a dancer’s dexterity.
+Her neck followed her every inflexion with a dancer's finesse.

-She meant the dry, serene, sheltered back of the fall, but you’ve guessed that.
-I chose to watch my breath.
-In that otherwise pleasant room which had the car and tuk-tuk and truck and bus invading it all the time with their sound, the multitude of Buddhas, and a Durga, and the glowing face of my instructress, none of them were helping me to turn inward.
-An excess of Buddhas don’t aid concentration, I realized, they subtract in proportion to their number.
+She meant the dry, serene, sheltered back of the fall, but you've guessed that.
+I chose to watch my breath In that quite pleasant room.
+From the street, the car and the tuk-tuk and the truck and the bus poured in their sounds.
+The myriad Buddhas, the Durga, and the glowing face of my instructress couldn't counter the incessant rumble of the motor vehicles.
+An excess of Buddhas don't aid concentration, I figured.
+If anything, they subtract in proportion to their number.

 As regards her, her energetic face had liquefied and re-formed itself to an enviable calm.
-It pushed me to close my eyes and try every little trick I’ve picked up over the years to check thought and watch breathing.
-Chiefly, I chanted my mantra, as best I could, slipping often and wondering if entering the waterfall wasn't a better idea.
+It pushed me to close my eyes and try every little trick I've picked up over the years to check thought and watch the breath.
+Chiefly, I chanted my mantra, as best I could, slipping often and wondering if the waterfall wasn't a better idea.

 "I see a lot of creativity, sir."

-She'd come out of whatever she'd been doing.
-Her already bright white eyes were shining now, and darting at my wife and me and back at my wife.
-“You want to write, no?
-If you start now something big will happen in just a few years.”
+Her already bright white eyes were glowing, darting at my wife and me, back and forth.
+"You want to write, no?
+If you start now, something big will happen in just a few years."

 A silence broke out and held.

-“You must be feeling a little bit better now, no?”
+"You must be feeling a little bit better now?"

-“With just a scan?”
-I didn’t speak that out, of course.
+"With only a scan?"
+I didn't say that out loud, of course.

-She wasn’t very young, but she had the teen’s fresh face with its excess of energy.
-Her thick hair sprang stiff from her head, in a nice way, like it had been treated to a mild shock.
+She wasn't very young, but she had the teen's fresh face and excess energy.
+Her thick hair sprang stiffly from her head like it had been treated to a mild shock, but it looked good on her.
 I pondered her assessment.
-She’d snapped me out of whatever she’d gotten me into, pushed me back into doubt and the dark.
-She searched my face, revealing on her own a frank hunger for results.
-But there soon overflowed on it the same disappointment that she read on mine.
-I felt guilty a little, for having infected her with my condition.
+She'd snapped me out of whatever she'd gotten me into, pushed me back into doubt and the dark.
+She searched my face for an answer, and in a moment, her face mirrored the disappointment on mine.

-“We’ll do the chakras, madam,” she said, looking at my wife for permission to start the procedure on me.
-She took me into another room in the apartment.
+"Let's do the chakras, madam," she said, looking at my wife for permission.
+She took me into another room in her apartment.

-A male assistant waited for me there.
-My shirt had to go, and I had to lie supine.
-The man put cold stones on my bare torso, sort of like the wet probes you wear for ECG.
-I had to chant om out loud now, on and on.
-The man joined me as well, with an om that had no oomph in it.
-After a while, I heard the lady join also, and she was very good at it, of course.
-We went on with the om, and finally, we stopped, and the lady asked me to stay supine and not open my eyes; she switched on some music; everybody left, abandoning me to the melody of a shrill flute.
-Scenes of glades and nubile women and Krishna came to mind — composed as in the ISKON posters — and, I was soon asleep, as you've guessed.
+A male assistant awaited us there.
+My shirt had to go, I had to lie supine.
+The man put cold stones along my bare spine, which felt like the wet probes you wear for ECG.
+He asked me to chant the Om, and he started chanting too, saying Om without oomph in it.
+After a while, the lady joined also and she was very good at it.
+At long last, we were done, and the lady asked me to stay supine with closed eyes and switched on some music.
+I sensed her leaving, and the assistant too, abandoning me to a shrill flute.
+Scenes of glades and nubile women and Lord Krishna came to mind, sort of like in the ISKON posters, and soon I was asleep.

 She came out to the elevator to send us off.

-“You can’t call her a fraud,” my wife said, miffed with my judgment of someone who’d been doing such a good job with her chakras.
-(Though, I must tell you, her chakras are of the robust Gowda variety.)
-Even as I searched for words of reparation, she bounced back.
-“There’s more to her, Shashi.
-She can do regression!”
+"She's not a fraud," my wife said, miffed with my doubting someone who's been doing such an excellent job on her chakras.
+(Though I must tell you, her chakras are of the robust Gowda variety.)
+Even as I searched for words of reparation, she bounced back in the spirit of the true Gowda.
+"There's more to her, Shashi.
+She can do regression!"

 "What's that?"
 I said.

-“Regression.
-That’s what she calls it.
-She can take you to your past lives.
-She can stop here and there so you may look around.”
+"Regression.
+That's what she calls it.
+Taking you to your past lives.
+She can stop at different points so you can look around."